serverpod/serverpod/README.md

 Save time.
 Talking with your database can be a hassle.
 With Serverpod's ORM, your queries use native Dart types and null-safety.
 There is a straight path from your statically checked code to the database.
 Serverpod automatically generates the Postgres queries you need to set up your database. _Database migrations are coming soon._

 ### File uploads
-Upload files straight to S3 or store them in your database. _Google cloud storage support is coming soon._
+Upload files straight to S3 or store them in your database.

 ### Authentication
 Sign in through social logins or wing your own.
 Currently supported are Google, Apple, and email. _More options are coming soon._